GlitchedData-Dev/MakeCodeCabinate/README.md

 # Welcome!
 Welcome to the docs page for the MakeCode Cabinate Project (MCCP).
-Here I'll break down the process I've gone through to get this thing up and running so that (as Colin says) in case I get hit by a bus, ya'll will still know how this shit works.
+Here I'll break down the process I've gone through to get this thing up and running so that (as Colin says) in case I get hit by a bus, ya'll will still know how this suff works.

 ## Table of Contents
 * The Software